How to Apply for Community Grants

 - If applicant, or any of its key employees, directors, officers or agents is convicted of fraud or a crime involving any other financial or administrative impropriety in the 12 months prior to the submission deadline for the application, then applicant is not eligible to apply for a grant until 12 months after the conviction.
 After such 12 month period, applicant must demonstrate in its application that appropriate remedial measures have been taken to ensure that any criminal misconduct does not recur.

 To apply for a Community-Based Grant, at least one representative from each organization must attend a mandatory Komen Grants Training session led by Mission/Education Director, Daveisha Moore.
-Dates will be announced closer to time.

 Applications from organizations that do not attend at least one of the above trainings will not be accepted.
 Community-Based applications are due to the Komen Central Tennessee Affiliate via the Grants eManagement System (GeMS).